 We are part of Portsmouth City Council's Employment, Learning and Skills service.
-We are fully externally funded with the main source of funding being the contribution which comes through our contract with the Skills Funding Agency (SFA) which we seek to supplement though other sources, such as Tinder Foundation's UK Online Centres.
+We are fully externally funded with the main source of funding being the contribution which comes through our contract with the Education and Skills Funding Agency (ESFA) which we seek to supplement though other sources, such as The Good Things Foundation's UK Online Centres.
 This means that we are able to provide certain courses free of charge, others at heavily subsidised rates and offer reduced fees for those on means tested benefits - see our Curriculum Strategy and Fees Policy for more information.

 We operate from our purpose built centre; The Learning Place, 6 Derby Road, North End, in Nelson ward and you are welcome to drop-in and see us to find out more.
 The centre's core opening times are 9.00 - 16.30 Monday to Thursday, and to 15.45 Fridays.

 Our aim is to provide high quality learning experiences for adults living and working in and around Portsmouth.
 All teaching staff are trained to teach adults, with appropriate additional subject specialism qualifications and are required to complete annual training / professional development.